udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 >*-Abhinav*

 >Everything was consulted with everyone.
 Equipments, instruments, and practise - all was dealt with fairly.
 Krithi is chill and easy to talk to so progress was smooth.
 Traveling to locations and stay was also handled well (IIIT Sricity was a rollercoaster, oof).
 All in all, a competent person!
 The jam sessions were always a blast!
 Figuring out how the parts should be arranged, multiple retries and then finally nailing it was all part of the fun.
-And to Krithi, I'll be always thankful for also trusting me with keeping in my room, one guitar, because goddamn it helped with my boredom (and allowed me to practice more ofcourse!)
+And to Krithi, I'll be always thankful for also trusting me with keeping in my room, one guitar, because goddamn it helped with my boredom (and allowed me to practice more of course!)
 >
 >*-Bineet*